cisco-ce/roomos.cisco.com/doc/MTR/DeviceWebInterface.md

 The device log files are useful when diagnosing issues.
 You can download all current and historical logs from the device web interface _Issues and Diagnostics_ page.

+## Registering devices to Control Hub after the initial setup

+If you didn't register your Cisco device with Microsoft Teams Rooms to Control Hub during the initial setup, you can do it later.

+1. Create an activation code on Control Hub.
+2. Go to the device web interface _Home_ page and find the _Register Device_ card.
+3. Click **Register to Webex** and follow the instructions.

+If you rather want to programmatically register a device to Control Hub, you can directly call the device's API over HTTP POST.
+This simplifies bulk provisioning.
+The command has the same parameters as `xCommand Webex Registration Start`, find documentation [here](https://roomos.cisco.com/xapi/Command.Webex.Registration.Start/).

+**Example using curl:**
+`curl -u username:password https://ip-address/api/webex/register --data '{"activationCode": "activationcode", "registrationType": "Personalization", "securityAction": "Harden"}'`

 ## Further reading
 Find more information about the device web interface in the [Administrator guide (pdf)](https://www.cisco.com/c/en/us/support/collaboration-endpoints/spark-room-kit-series/products-maintenance-guides-list.html).
 The Administration guide primarily addresses capabilities and configurations for devices registered to a Cisco on-premises service (CUCM, VCS), but many capabilities and configurations also apply to devices that are registered to MTR or Webex cloud services.